 No One Wants to Worry About Their Equipment.

-We support mankind’s ability to succeed by improving systems and the economy at large.
+We make the world better by improving systems and the economy at large by extension.

 Most people who change the world aren’t trying to; they develop their skills, go with their gut, and do their best right now.
-We feel like we’re best at solving old problems, developing new capabilities, and refining best practices.
+We feel like we’re best at troubleshooting, finding new solutions, and refining industry practices.

-Food production is not the most glorious profession, but it is one of the most honorable.
-We work in the processing industry because of the nature of its operation, its people, and our innate compulsion to make things run smoothly.
+We were drawn to the processing industry because of the nature of its technology, its people, and our innate compulsion to make things run smoothly.
 And this translates to our business strategy.

 We work with people we’re friends with and we’re friends with people we work with.

 We trust first, leave last, and always put solutions over ego.

 We keep it light, get it right, and keep our eyes on the big picture because true satisfaction comes from doing what’s important.
 And this leads us to our list of favorite things: Hard sleep, good beer, and bathing in the tears of your competition.